With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Georgia

 This state is now adopting tiny house building codes.
-For instance, Atlanta considers a tiny home with permanent occupancy or with a kitchen stovetop as ADUs.
+For instance, Atlanta considers a tiny home with permanent occupancy or a kitchen stovetop an ADU.
 These units are permissible in a specific zone.

-Contrastingly, if the miniature house has temporary occupancy or doesn’t include a stove will be categorized as the guest house.
+In contrast, a miniature house that is temporarily occupied or doesn’t include a stove will be categorized as a guest house.
 These guest homes are permissible in every zone.

 -